kelseyaubrecht/playwright-chrome-extension-testing-template/README.md

 - script that loads current date
 - background script to launch service worker (necessary to retrieve the extensionID via fixture)
 - content script that adds a \<div>testDivText\</div> to any visited site

+## GitHub Action

+An [example workflow](.github/workflows/test_playwright.yml) to show running playwright tests with an extension in GitHub Actions.
+The installs dependencies, runs the tests, and uploads the report.